How to Choose a Linux Distro: The Complete Guide

 - Fedora Atomic Desktops (Silverblue/Kinoite)

-- PCLinuxOS, CachyOS, Void Linux, and Gentoo
+- Ubuntu, PCLinuxOS, CachyOS, Void Linux, and Gentoo

 Includes recommendations for beginners, intermediates, experts, and specific use cases.